Preserve a Handwritten Note into a Photo Canvas

 I took a well-lit photo of the handwriting on the card using my phone making sure to keep my hand steady!
 I did some minor edits using Apple’s Photo app to brighten and add contrast to the image.

-Then uploaded the photo to Simple Canvas Prints and purchased an 8″ x 10″ photo canvas.
+Then uploaded the photo to canvas printing website and purchased an 8″ x 10″ photo canvas.
 Easy peasy!

 Ideas for mementos you can turn into photo canvases include: